 - D.5 All programmes are approved for delivery only following a formal approval process.
 This examines the learning resource requirements of the programme and the resources that will be available to students.
 It includes looking at the appropriateness of the staffing, learning materials, assessments, library, electronic and equipment resources.
 It also looks at how the course will be managed and the communication and feedback channels for staff and students.
 The approval determines where and in what modes the programme may be offered.
 The university's approval and SQA approval procedures are described in the Academic Standards and Quality Regulations. - D.6 All programmes are monitored annually, and undergo a rigorous periodic review at least every six years.
 These procedures include reviewing the modes of study and delivery and locations where the programme may be offered.
-Annual quality monitoring and periodic review procedures are described in the Academic Standards and Quality Regulations.
+Annual quality monitoring and periodic review procedures are described in the Academic Standards and Quality Regulations. - D.7 The learning outcomes of a programme are the same, and are those confirmed at approval, wherever the programme is offered and whatever the mode of study and delivery.

-Academic Standards and Quality Regulations 2020-21 Equivalence policy
+Academic Standards and Quality Regulations 2022-23 Equivalence policy

-- D.7 The learning outcomes of a programme are the same, and are those confirmed at approval, wherever the programme is offered and whatever the mode of study and delivery. - D.8 All assessments are equivalent and subject to prior moderation.
+- D.8 All assessments are equivalent and subject to prior moderation.
 Coursework assessments are not required to be identical for all student groups.
 All formal examinations and reexaminations are the same for all students each semester.
 Exceptions to this must have the formal approval of the Faculty and will be reviewed at the progression or examination board.
 Assessment procedures are described in the Academic Standards and Quality Regulations. - D.9 Every academic partner has a nominated examinations officer and examinations are carried out in accordance with the guidelines in the Academic Standards and Quality Regulations. - D.10 In programmes leading to degree awards, a sample of assessments will be double-marked to ensure that assessment decisions are made fairly and to the same standards.
-Where the same module is offered to students at different academic partners, this sample will include secondmarking across academic partners. - D.11 A sample of all student work will be examined by external examiners (or moderators for SQA work) to judge comparability across student groups and to benchmark across UK institutions.
+Where the same module is offered to students at different academic partners, this sample will include second-marking across academic partners. - D.11 A sample of all student work will be examined by external examiners (or moderators for SQA work) to judge comparability across student groups and to benchmark across UK institutions.